donjmilligan/flare-bible-study/README.md

 ini_set('display_errors', 1);/// prints ERROR LOGGING to the page error_reporting(E_ALL);/// prints ERROR LOGGING to the page`

-Reload your page and use the errors to correct or ask for help.
+Reload your page and use the errors displayed by AJAX where the scriptures should be, to correct them or to reference when asking for help.

 -------------------